python-trio/trio/README.rst

      are blocked through stack inspection, then maybe we can re-use that? like if there's a magic local pointing to the frame, we can use that frame's 'self'?

+   - blog post: a simple two-way proxy in both curio and trio (intentionally similar to the big blog post example)

+     code is basically identical, but trio version:
+     - correctly propagates errors
+     - handles cancellations/timeouts
+     - not subject to starvation
+     - handles control-C

    - I looked at h2 and yeah, we definitely need to make stream have aclose() instead of close().
 Sigh.